bacalhau-project/bacalhau/docs/docs/setting-up/networking-instructions/networking.md

 sidebar_label: "Internet Access"
 ---

-# Internet access
+# Accessing the Network From Jobs

-By default, Bacalhau jobs do not have any access to the internet.
+By default, after launch Bacalhau jobs do not have any access to the external network - Internet or other nodes in the same network.
 This is to keep both compute providers and users safe from malicious activities.

-However, you can access your data before or during the execution of a job:
+However, there are 2 ways to access your data - before or during the execution of a job:
 - Using Data Volumes to download the input data and upload the results
 - Using `--network` flag to allow job to access the internet
 :::info